WalletConnect/walletconnect-specs/docs/specs/clients/core/identity/identity-keys.md

 app.example.com wants you to sign in with your Ethereum account:
 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2

-I further authorize this WALLET to send and receive messages on my behalf for ALL domains and manage my identity at keys.walletconnect.com.
+I further authorize this WALLET to send and receive messages on my behalf for ALL domains using my WalletConnect identity.

 URI: did:key:z6MkqJ6qV18zBazggzhGMHNgadEQGbX9RceEH3j2G6kNTbKq
 Version: 1